Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 These three page builder plugins are all available on multiple pricing plans.
 Before we look at these pricing options in more detail, here’s a quick summary:

-Thrive Content Builder is also available on three pricing plans, with the lowest priced $67 option covering use on one website.
+Thrive Content Builder is also available on three pricing plans, with the lowest-priced $67 option covering use on one website.
 No matter which of the three options you choose, you’ll get access to unlimited free updates and one year of full support.
 Thrive Themes also offer all of their products together in a combined package.
 By joining the Thrive Themes membership program, you’ll get access to the Thrive Content Builder as well as all of their other WordPress plugins and themes.

 As the most affordable option, Visual Composer is a great value page builder plugin.
 It’s only slightly let down by its comparatively more complicated interface and user experience.
 However, on features alone, it’s hard to beat.

-The Thrive Content Builder has some great features to help you generate more sales and leads from your website, while also being a good all-around page builder tool.
+The Thrive Content Builder has some great features to help you generate more sales and leads from your website, while also being a good all-round page builder tool.
 Its user interface is easy to grasp, and the presence of inline editing helps make it an attractive option.

 The best page builder plugin for your project will come down to which features you value most and how much you’re willing to pay.
 However, whichever tool you do choose from this comparison, you’re unlikely to be disappointed.